junxit/us-congress-bills-117/metadata.md

 - 2022-11-14 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters without amendment.
 With written report No. 117-195.
 - 2022-11-14 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Peters without amendment.
 With written report No. 117-195.
 - 2022-11-14 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 546.
+- 2022-12-06 — Amendment SA 6505 agreed to in Senate by Unanimous Consent.
+- 2022-12-06 — Amendment SA 6505 proposed by Senator Hassan for Senator Peters. (consideration: CR S7003; text: CR S7003) In the nature of a substitute.
+- 2022-12-06 — Measure laid before Senate by unanimous consent. (consideration: CR S7003)
+- 2022-12-06 — Passed Senate with an amendment by Unanimous Consent. (text of amendment in the nature of a substitute: CR S7003)
+- 2022-12-06 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(text of amendment in the nature of a substitute: CR S7003)
+- 2022-12-06 — Senate amendment agreed to: Amendment SA 6505 agreed to in Senate by Unanimous Consent.
+- 2022-12-06 — Senate amendment proposed (on the floor): Amendment SA 6505 proposed by Senator Hassan for Senator Peters.
+- 2022-12-06 — Senate amendment submitted